Selected for the Architecture, Design, Art Film Festival 2020, Palm Springs, USA

 There are quite a few changes to the citizen everywhere in the world.
-Cities become bigger, higher, more dense, newer, smarter and more important.
+Cities become bigger, higher, more dense and smarter.

 Shanghai is one of the largest cities in the world, and has undergone a gigantic metamorphosis in recent years.
 A lot is broken down and a lot has been built.
 Things are going wrong, but there is also a lot of beauty to see.